 This year's Power of Pink slate gets underway Friday at 5 p.m. with cross country's Crimson Classic at the Harry Pritchett Running Course.
 It will be followed that night by the volleyball team's 7 p.m. match against Texas A&M in Foster Auditorium.
 The soccer team will hold its 2013-14 Power of Pink game Sunday at 1 p.m. against Kentucky at the Alabama Soccer Stadium.

-Ed Allen returns for his third season as the head women's volleyball coach at the University of Alabama in 2013.
+Ed Allen returns for his fourth season as the head women's volleyball coach at the University of Alabama in 2014.
 Allen was named the head women's volleyball coach at the Capstone on Jan.
 10, 2011, after being named the 2010 Conference USA Coach of the Year and the 2010 AVCA Midwest Regional Coach of the Year at the University of Tulsa.

 A winner at every level of coaching, Allen enters his 22nd overall season as a head coach with a career record of 523-217 (.707).
-Entering the 2013 season, Allen is tied for 27th among active coaches with 523 wins, while his .707 winning percentage ranks 23rd among active Division I coaches.
-After leading the Tide to a 18-14 record in 2012, Allen recorded his 20th winning season in 21 years as a head coach.
+The 2013 season was the 21st winning season for Allen in his 22 years as a head coach.